• Skip to primary navigation

 Grilled Corn On The Cob

-This grilled corn on the cob is a sweet and smokey, easy-to-make side dish that is perfect for any cookout!
-It is smothered in a delicious melted garlic butter immediately before serving so that it is extra flavorful!
-It pairs great with any BBQ foods, so it will become one of your new staple recipes!
+This grilled corn on the cob is a sweet and smokey, easy-to-make side dish that is perfect for any cookout.
+It is smothered in delicious melted garlic butter immediately before serving so that it is extra flavorful.
+It pairs great with any BBQ foods, so it will become one of your new favorite recipes!

 Check out this recipe

-Square image of grilled corn on the cob stacked with wooden skewers.
+Square image of grilled corn on the cob.

 15. Pan Seared Brussel Sprouts